aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 The [EmbedFullFonts](https://apireference.aspose.com/words/java/com.aspose.words/pdfsaveoptions#EmbedFullFonts) property enables you to specify how Aspose.Words embeds fonts into an output PDF document.

-- To embed full fonts into the output PDF document, set **EmbedFullFonts** to true.
+- To embed full fonts into the output PDF document, set **EmbedFullFonts** to true
-- To subset fonts when saving to PDF, set **EmbedFullFonts** to false.
+- To subset fonts when saving to PDF, set **EmbedFullFonts** to false

 The following example demonstrates how to embed full fonts in the output PDF document: